andyfischer/circa/docs/syntax.md

 For statement
 -------------

-A for statement is specified by the `for` keyword.
+A for-statement is specified by the `for` keyword.
 The first line has this syntax:

     for <iterator name> in <list expression>